Astounding results from a decade of Massey University research

-The results of the study, which were presented at Parliament in July 2020, found that by working directly with perpetrators of family violence, Gandhi Nivas was able to prevent almost 60% of the men who have taken part in the programme from reoffending.
+The five-year Massey study (January 1 2014 to December 31 2019) showed by working directly with the perpetrators of family violence, Gandhi Nivas was able to prevent almost 60% of the men taking part in the programme from reoffending.

 Get the Gandhi Nivas Brochure